-review of local elderly trauma policies and guidance3.
-All staff working with elderly trauma should be trained to understand the effects of altered physiological reserve and increased comorbid diseases common in older patients.
-Trauma courses and orientation programmes at major trauma centres (MTCs) and trauma units (TUs) should include the principles of assessing and managing elderly injured patients.
+guidance3.
+All staff working with trauma in older people should be trained to understand the effects of altered physiological reserve and increased comorbid diseases common in older patients.
+Trauma courses and orientation programmes at major trauma centres (MTCs) and trauma units (TUs) should include the principles of assessing and managing older injured patients.

-This report updates the original pan London elderly trauma guidance first published in February 2017.
-Its primary aim continues to be improvements in the recognition of injury, clinical management, outcomes and experience for elderly trauma patients and their families.
-Admission pathways for MTCs and TUs are supplemented with ageing-specific suggestions for the clinical management of elderly major trauma.
-Guidance in this report should be used in conjunction with the existing local elderly-specific policies, NICE guidance NG39, Major trauma: Assessment and initial management4 and Major Trauma Quality Indicators for trauma patients5.
+The overall aim of this third edition is to continue to support improvements in the recognition of injury, clinical management, outcomes and experience for older trauma patients and their families.

+Admission pathways for MTCs and TUs have been supplemented with ageing-specific suggestions for the clinical management of major trauma in older people.
+Rehabilitation priorities have been added to clinical topics.
+More guidance is provided on falls assessment and a section on nutrition in older trauma has been included.
+Guidance in this report should be used in conjunction with the existing local older people specific policies, NICE guidance NG39, Major trauma: Assessment and initial management4 and Major Trauma MTC and TU Quality Indicators5.